TeamDLinkageGraphers/ISO_Linkage_Graphers/Neo4j_Cypher_Query.md

   AND linkValue IS NOT NULL AND linkValue <> ''
   AND linkMethod IS NOT NULL AND linkMethod <> ''

-// Aggregate linkage data
+// STEP 1: Aggregate linkage data
 WITH baseName, linkMethod, linkValue,
      collect(DISTINCT assocName) AS assocCompanies,
      count(*) AS frequency
 ORDER BY frequency DESC
-WITH baseName, linkMethod,
+WITH baseName,
      collect({
          value: linkValue,
          method: linkMethod,